gokulmInfy/m2x-arduino/README.md

 Feed ID
 -------

-A feed is associated with a data source, it is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the feed used:
+A feed is associated with a data source.
+It is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the feed used:

 ```
 char feedId[] = "<feed id>";